hamzamutluay/Omitted-Variable-Bias-R-Codes/README.md

-# A Monte Carlo Study with R codeS
+# A Monte Carlo Study in R

 ---
 ```